Philippe Jordan: Biography

-In October 2007, Jordan was named the music director of the Opéra National de Paris, starting with the 2009-2010 season.
+In October 2007, Jordan was named the music director of the Opéra National de Paris, starting with the 2009–2010 season.
 In October 2011, Jordan's contract with the Opéra National de Paris was extended through July 2018.
 In April 2015, the Opéra National de Paris further extended Jordan's contract through 2021.
 Jordan is scheduled to conclude his tenure at the Opéra National de Paris at the end of the 2020–2021 season.

-In October 2011, Jordan was named chief conductor of the Wiener Symphoniker (Vienna Symphony Orchestra), effective with the 2014-2015 season, with an initial contract of five years.
-In December 2016, the orchestra announced the extension of Jordan's contract as chief conductor through the 2020-2021 season.
-He is scheduled to conclude his Vienna Symphony tenure at the close of the 2020-2021 season.
-In July 2017, the Vienna State Opera announced the appointment of Jordan as its next music director, effective with the 2020-2021 season.
-In October 2022, Jordan announced his intention to conclude his tenure with the Vienna State Opera at the close of the 2024-2025 season.
+In October 2011, Jordan was named chief conductor of the Wiener Symphoniker (Vienna Symphony Orchestra), effective with the 2014–2015 season, with an initial contract of five years.
+In December 2016, the orchestra announced the extension of Jordan's contract as chief conductor through the 2020–2021 season.
+He concluded his Vienna Symphony tenure at the close of the 2020–2021 season.
+In July 2017, the Vienna State Opera announced the appointment of Jordan as its next music director, effective with the 2020–2021 season.
+In October 2022, Jordan announced his intention to conclude his tenure with the Vienna State Opera at the close of the 2024–2025 season.

+In October 2022, Jordan first guest-conducted the Orchestre National de France (ONF).
+He returned to the ONF for an additional guest-conducting engagement in October 2023.
+In November 2024, the ONF announced the appointment of Jordan as its next music director, effective with the 2027–2028 season.

 In addition to conducting, Jordan also performs as a pianist in recital and chamber music, such as at the Schubertiade Schwarzenberg.
 His commercial recordings include Beethoven symphonies with the Vienna Symphony.